-During 2020, we have approximately \$110.6 million of secured debt maturing, inclusive of principal amortization, and \$300.0 million of unsecured debt maturing, comprised solely of unsecured commercial paper.
-During 2019, we prepaid \$300.0 million of unsecured debt previously due in October 2020 with proceeds from the senior unsecured medium-term notes issued in August 2019, prepaid \$400.0 million of unsecured debt previously due in January 2022 with proceeds from the senior unsecured medium-term notes issued in October 2019, and anticipate repaying the remaining debt due in 2020 with cash flow from our operations, proceeds from debt or equity offerings, proceeds from dispositions of properties, or from borrowings under our credit agreements and our unsecured commercial paper program.
+During 2021, we have approximately \$1.1 million of secured debt maturing, comprised solely of principal amortization, and \$190.0 million of unsecured debt maturing, comprised solely of the unsecured commercial paper.
+Additionally, the Company has no secured or unsecured debt maturing in 2022, other than the unsecured working capital credit facility.
+We anticipate repaying the debt due in 2021 and 2022 with cash flow from our operations, proceeds from debt or equity offerings, proceeds from dispositions of properties, or from borrowings under our credit agreements and our unsecured commercial paper program.